seudonimm/BBCF-Improvement-Mod/USER_README.txt

 Known issues
 ==========================
+1. Vampire and Extreme Vampire desync online.
+Avoid using these two custom game modes when online.

-1. Platinum keeps swapping between her default and the selected custom palette whenever she has her drive active.
+2. Platinum keeps swapping between her default and the selected custom palette whenever she has her drive active.
 	- To prevent this, assign her custom palette in palettes.ini before the match starts, and do not switch it during match.

-2. Hitbox overlay is not aligned properly or is off-screen when the game's window resolution mismatches the rendering resolution.
+3. Hitbox overlay is not aligned properly or is off-screen when the game's window resolution mismatches the rendering resolution.
 	- To prevent this, open up the settings.ini file, and set Viewport to 2, while setting the RenderingWidth and RenderingHeight to the resolution values you have in the ingame display options.

+4. Hitbox overlay shows phantom hitboxes that are disabled by the engine (shoutout to Shtkn for discovering this)

+5. Screen not displaying properly when Viewport in settings.ini is set to 2 or 3 with keep aspect ratio enabled in in-game settings.
+This is still being investigated.
+For now, either disable keep aspect ratio or keep the Viewport option set to 1.

 Troubleshooting
 ==========================